Advice for parents and carers of children with autistic spectrum disorder and learning disabilities

 - Make sure you look after your own needs as well as your child’s

 If you’re feeling anxious, stressed, sad or having trouble sleeping, find out how Good Thinking can support you by recommending NHS-approved apps.
-Listen to our podcasts with Michael Farquhar (sleep), Janet Wingrove (mindfulness) and Annie Mullins OBE (online communities).
+Listen to our podcasts with Michael Farquhar (sleep), Janet Wingrove (mindfulness), Annie Mullins OBE (online communities) and Paula Ludley (supporting the whole family).

-Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free – register before September 2020 for free lifetime access.
+Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free up to December 2020.